AAMartine/aamartine/README.md

-- 👋 Hi, I’m @aamartine
+- 👋 Hi, I’m Martine!
 - 👀 I’m interested in application development, serverless architecture and cloud computing.
-- 🌱 I’m currently studying for my AWS SysOps certification.
 - 🍱 I'm a foodie and love to try new foods.
-- 📫 Reach out to me on https://www.linkedin.com/in/annemartineaugustin/
+- 📫 Reach out to me on <a href="https://www.linkedin.com/in/annemartineaugustin"/>LinkedIn</a>

 <!--
 **AAMartine/aamartine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.